New appointment in the School of Education

 Chrystalla Mouza named director of the School of Education

-Chrystalla Mouza, interim director and professor in the School of Education (SOE) at the University of Delaware, has been named director of the SOE.
+Chrystalla Mouza has been named director of the School of Education (SOE) at the University of Delaware.
 She will be responsible for providing vision and direction for the department, leading faculty and staff, and advancing the department’s mission and visibility.

 “Having had the opportunity to work with Chrystalla in her role as interim director during this past academic year, I know that she will provide strong, fair, caring, and supportive leadership to the School during her tenure as director,” said Carol Vukelich, dean of the College of Education and Human Development (CEHD).